 Whatever the reason you want to keep your internet traffic encrypted and safe from third-party observation, you’ll be glad to know that it’s easy to keep your online activities under wraps.
 By making use of a few handy and easy-to-obtain virtual tools, users can encrypt their internet traffic.

 Many of the steps users can take to protect themselves from being tracked online are free, while others will cost you a few bucks, although you’ll find the return on investment more than justifies any financial outlay involved.

-Encryption is all about keeping your online activities and its accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card, and other personal information, which would allow them to rob you blind.
+Encryption is all about keeping your online activities and the accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card and other personal information, which would allow them to rob you blind.

 In addition to the bad guys, you’re faced with government agencies around the world, most of which are decidedly anti-privacy and looking to track your activities on the internet.

 As if that wasn’t enough, Internet Service Providers in the United States are now allowed to sell their customers’ browsing habits to advertisers so they can deliver better-targeted advertising to your browser.

 All of this adds up to a whole lot of folks looking to keep track of your travel itinerary when you hit the information superhighway.
 Luckily, it’s possible to keep those intrusive individuals off your back.